ChristianJohnsonL/SGX3-Hackathon-Project-2024/README.md

 ```
 7. Start the server.
 ```
-$ python3 manage.py runserver
+$ python3 manage.py runserver_plus --key-file selftest-key --cert-file selftest-cert localhost:8443
 ```
-8. View the project website in a browser at `localhost:8000`.
+8. View the project website in a browser at `https://localhost:8000`.
+HTTPS **must** be used because Globus requires it.
+Your browser will gripe about a bad cert, this is a symptom of using HTTPS locally, but would not be a problem in an actual deployment.
 9. Login to the server and begin your research!

 ## Repository Structure